ni/install-systemlink-enterprise/guide/installation-guide.md

 # SystemLink Enterprise Installation Guide

 This document is a guide for configuring and deploying the SystemLink Enterprise application for the first time.
+This guide assumes that the reader is familiar with basic [Kubernetes](https://kubernetes.io/) concepts and the user of [Helm charts](https://helm.sh/).

 ## 1. Before You Start